rysiek98/VoteEverything/README.md

 # VoteEverything
-Mobile application (Android) with polls for any subject you want.
+Mobile application (Android) created at university subject WPAM.
+Vote Everything app provides users possibility to create surveys for any subject they want.
+In addition to surveys users could also add company, restaurant, services or product with short description and other users can rate it and write comments about

 Some screenshots: